-In the present case, the Panelist considers that the disputed domain names are confusingly similar to the "bbin" Trademark for the following reasons: 1) the "bbin" Trademark has obtained a high level of distinctiveness and reputation among the relevant public, due to many years of prior use and wide registration in terms of geography and coverage; and 2) the numerical figures "00", "16", "89" included in the disputed domain names lack material distinctiveness so as to make those domain names different to the "bbin" Trademark.
-Thus, the Panelist considers that the addition of the numbers "00", "16", "89" to the "bbin" part of the disputed domain names, do not decrease the similarity between the distinctive part of the disputed domain names and the "bbin" Trademark.
-The disputed domain names continue to be confusingly similar to the "bbin" Trademark, despite the addition of the numerals.
+In the present case, the Panelist considers that the disputed domain names are confusingly similar to the "bbin" Trademark for the following reasons: 1) the "bbin" Trademark has obtained a high level of distinctiveness and reputation among the relevant public, due to many years of prior use and wide registration in terms of geography and coverage, and 2) the addition of the letters "nv" does not decrease the similarity between the distinctive part of the disputed domain names and the "bbin" Trademark.
+The disputed domain names continue to be confusingly similar to the "bbin" Trademark, despite the addition of the letters.